Stephen King: 2010s: Full Dark, No Stars to The Institute

 In 2010, King published Full Dark, No Stars, a collection of four novellas with the common theme of retribution.
 In 2011, he published 11/22/63, about a time portal leading to 1958, and an English teacher who travels through it to try to prevent the Kennedy assassination.
 Errol Morris called it "one of the best time travel stories since H. G. Wells".
 In 2013, he published Joyland, his second book for Hard Case Crime.
 Later that year, he published Doctor Sleep, a sequel to The Shining.

 During his Chancellor's Speaker Series talk at University of Massachusetts Lowell on December 7, 2012, King said that he was writing a crime novel about a retired policeman being taunted by a murderer, with the working title Mr. Mercedes.
 In an interview with Parade, he confirmed that the novel was "more or less" completed.
 It was published in 2014 and won the Edgar Allan Poe Award for Best Novel.
 He returned to horror with Revival, which he called "a nasty, dark piece of work".
 King announced in June 2014 that Mr. Mercedes was part of a trilogy; the sequel, Finders Keepers, was published in 2015.
 The third book of the trilogy, End of Watch, was released in 2016.
 In 2018, he released The Outsider, which features the character Holly Gibney, and the novella Elevation.
 In 2019, he released The Institute.

 2020s: If It Bleeds to present

 In 2020, King released If It Bleeds, a collection of four novellas.
 In 2021, he published Later, his third book for Hard Case Crime.
 In 2022, King released the novel Fairy Tale.
 Holly, about Holly Gibney was released in September 2023.
 In November 2023, the short story collection You Like It Darker, featuring twelve stories (seven previously published and five unreleased) was published by Scribner in May 2024.
 The book debuted at No. 1 on The New York Times fiction best-seller list for the week ending May 25, 2024.
-King announced a novel named Never Flinch, featuring once again the character Holly Gibney, on November 18, 2024.
-The novel was released on May 27, 2025.
+King released Never Flinch, featuring Holly Gibney, in 2025.